 In response to the need for a highly skilled renewable and green technologies workforce, we have developed a program called Green STEM Education.
 This program incorporates the STEM fields of study, Science, Technology, Engineering, and Mathematics, to delivers the instruction and training necessary to enable students to compete in the globally competitive clean energy and green technologies economy.
 We bring our knowledge and expertise to our instructional designs, teaching STEM through topics such as renewable energy, sustainable agriculture, resource management, sustainable habitats, and green architecture.
-We understand that today's students are tomorrow's professionals and through application of the National Educational Technology Plan, we aim to prepare today's students to use and develop tomorrow's renewable and green technologies.
+We understand that today's students are tomorrow's professionals.
+Through application of the National Educational Technology Plan, we aim to prepare today's students to use and develop tomorrow's renewable and green technologies.

 Instruction for Renewable Energy will teach about technologies such as solar energy, wind energy, geothermal energy, biomass, hydroelectricity, alternative fuels, and fuel cells.
 This introduces students to the science behind these various forms of energy, how they are produced, and what natural resources they use.
 This instruction will integrate the mathematics necessary to calculate watt-hours, power production, energy demand, and the probability of available resources at a given time.

 Instruction for Sustainable Agriculture will teach about the many sustainably powered agricultural techniques and designs used within both rural and urban developments.
 This introduces students to technologies such as hydroponics, aquaponics, and aeroponics, as well as other traditional and advanced horticultural methods.
 This instruction will incorporate the engineering behind designing small and large-scale systems as well as the science behind how to use these techniques within any environment.